pyhgf: A neural network library for predictive coding

 \subsection{Bayesian multilevel modelling, parameter recovery and model comparison}

 Cognitive neuroscience experiments involve multiple participants, and the statistical procedure requires inferring multiple parameters at once.
 To illustrate this practice we simulated in the second part the processing of a large simulated dataset (50 participants).
-We used here the same vector of observations $u$, but this time generated 50 response vectors $y_i$ by sampling from the response function with varying values for the two parameters of interest ($\omega$ and $t$, see \ref{fig:recovery} panel \textbf{a.}).
-Using the same fitting procedure as \ref{fig:inference}, we applied this to multiple pairs of observations $u$ and actions $y_i$.
-This step is fully parallelized, it will therefore benefit from hardware acceleration provided by multiple CPU or GPU, and because we assume no dependencies across participants, we would obtain the same results fitting all participants iteratively, or a group of participants in a single-level Bayesian model (see \ref{fig:recovery} panel \textbf{b.}).
-We then tried to illustrate how the real values from parameters $\omega$ and $t$ could be recovered from the observations and actions alone, a practice known as parameter recovery.
-The recovered parameters, together with the real parameters used for the simulation of decisions are displayed in panel \textbf{c.}.
-Overall, the alignment of the recovered parameters in the identity line suggests a good recovery from the input data.
-This can be further quantified, for example using correlation coefficients, which was not reported here.
+We used the same vector of observations $u$, but this time generated 50 response vectors $y_i$ by sampling from the response function with varying values for the two parameters of interest ($\omega$ and $t$, see \ref{fig:recovery} panel \textbf{a.}).
+Using the same fitting procedure as \ref{fig:inference}, we applied this to all pairs of observations $u$ and actions $y_i$.
+Since this step is fully parallelized, it will benefit from hardware acceleration provided by multiple CPUs or GPUs.
+Note that because we assume no dependencies across participants, we would obtain the same results fitting all participants iteratively, or a group of participants in a single-level Bayesian model (see \ref{fig:recovery} panel \textbf{B.}).
+Next, we checked how the real values from parameters $\omega$ and $t$ could be recovered from the observations and actions alone, a practice known as parameter recovery.
+The recovered parameters, together with the real parameters used for the simulation of decisions, are displayed in panel \textbf{C.}.
+Overall, the location of the recovered parameters near the identity line suggests a good recovery from the input data.
+This could be further quantified, for example using correlation coefficients.